-7 Creative Team-Building Exercises to Motivate Your FM Team
+7 Team-Building Exercises to Motivate Your Facilities Management Team

 The “summer slump” can hit hard.
 Between the heat, vacation time and a drop in normal activities, it can be tough to get everyone together and keep them excited.
 And just the phrase “team building” tends to elicit groans from employees because they anticipate being forced to do trust falls and play “Two Truths and a Lie.”